-The 2016 festival hours were:
+The festival hours are:

-Saturday: 10 a.m. to 10 p.m.
+Saturday: 10 a.m.-10 p.m.

-Sunday: 10 a.m. to 7 p.m.
+Sunday: 10 a.m.-7 p.m.

-Click here to view the 2016 festival lineup.
-Stay tuned for the 2017 lineup announcement.
-Stay in the know and carry festival info wherever you go by downloading the Bohemian Nights mobile app.
+Carry festival info wherever you go by downloading the Bohemian Nights mobile app.

 Absolutely!
 There are two main sections specifically for kids:

-The festival map can be found on the Bohemian Nights mobile app, website and in the pocket music guide.
+Restrooms are located throughout the festival.
+Please consult the festival map for specific locations.
+The festival map can be found on the Bohemian Nights mobile app, website and in the music guide available at information booths.

 There are free water stations located across the festival.
-Bring your water bottle and fill up or drink straight from the fountains provided by the City of Fort Collins.
-Just look for the blue and yellow water banners waving above the stations.
+Bring your water bottle and fill up, or drink straight from the fountains provided by the City of Fort Collins.
+Please consult the festival map for specific locations.

 Bring This, Not That